pankajsh5/avax-4/Readme.md

 # FreeFire Token (FF)

 FreeFire Token (FF) is an ERC-20 token implemented on the Ethereum blockchain.
-It serves as a utility token for the FreeFire platform, enabling users to access certain features or benefits within the ecosystem.
+It serves as a utility token for the FreeFire platform, allowing users to access specific features or benefits within the ecosystem.

 ## Features